standardhealth/cimpl-doc/docs/cimplInstall.md

 ### Install Jekyll for Windows

 The FHIR IG Publisher also requires Jekyll be installed in order to run properly.
-Jekyll is a Ruby library ("gem") that takes code and turns it into webpages.
+Jekyll is a Ruby library (a "gem" in Ruby parlance) that takes code and turns it into webpages.
 That is especially helpful for generating static websites like the FHIR Implementation Guides.

 Use the [Windows Installation Instructions for Jekyll](http://jekyllrb.com/docs/windows):